 The Group monitors capital on the basis of the debt-to-capitalization ratio.
 This ratio is calculated as interest-bearing debts over interest-bearing debts plus total equity.
-Interest-bearing debts represent commercial papers, short-term bank loans, long-term bank loans, promissory notes, corporate bonds, obligations under finance lease, and certain amounts due to ultimate holding company and related parties, as shown in the consolidated statements of financial position.
-The interest-bearing debts do not include balance of deposits received by Finance Company from Unicom Group and its subsidiaries and a joint venture of RMB4,621 million and RMB30 million, respectively, as of December 31, 2018 (2017: RMB2,285 million and RMB12 million, respectively).
+Interest-bearing debts represent commercial papers, short-term bank loans, long-term bank loans, promissory notes, corporate bonds, lease liabilities, obligations under finance lease, and amounts due to related parties, as shown in the consolidated statements of financial position.
+The interest-bearing debts do not include balance of deposits received by Finance Company from Unicom Group and its subsidiaries and an associate of RMB4,879 million and of RMB8 million, respectively, as of December 31, 2019 (2018: RMB4,621 million and RMB30 million, respectively).